 In a certain population, 35% have blue eyes, 15% have blond hair, and 10% have blue eyes and blond hair.
-A person is chosen from this population at random.
+A person is chosen from this population at random.(a) Find the probability that they have blond hair, given that they have blue eyes.

-- (a) Find the probability that they have blond hair, given that they have blue eyes. - (b) Find the probability that they have blue eyes, given that they have blond hair.
+(a) I find the probability that they have blond half, given that they have blue eyes.

+(b) Find the probability that they have blue eyes, given that they have blond hair.